grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "And put a new pot of coffee on too.
 The shit in there now has been on that burner so long it looks like bunker fuel."

-They climbed back down into the control room but left the hatch open, and for the next few hours a blessed breeze blew through, and occasional tendrils of sea air reached as far into the submarine as the crew quarters.
+They climbed back down into the control room but left the hatch open, and for the next few hours a cool breeze blew through, and occasional tendrils of sea air reached as far into the submarine as the crew quarters.

 [//]: # (----- invisible character break)